 In addition to meeting the goals of PHE 10, the Leadership 10 class will develop leadership skills with criteria specified through class activities & projects.
 This class will also provide students with opportunities to apply a variety of leadership skills & to develop interpersonal & communication skills.
 Students will also complete CLE 10 within this course as it runs all year, every day.
+Students will be planning and organizing a variety of school events including the Terry Fox Run, The Community Dinner, and Grade 7 Articulation.
 For acceptance into this course, students must complete an application, which is available in the Career Centre.
 Leadership 8 or 9 is not a pre-requisite for this course.